DexterHuang/CyberCodeOnline/mobile-tutorial/FAQ.md

 ### Will higher level enemies give more rewards?
 Yes.
 Higher level enemies give you more BTC and experience after you defeat them.

+### What should I do if my inventory is full?
+You can either scrap/destroy some of your items or storing items in the bank located at City Centre.
+Also equipping gears with pocket status will expand your inventory.

+### Where can I craft items?
+You can craft items in your inventory page.
+Crafting option is at the top menu bar of that page.